Dissected new iPhones reveal Intel, Micron, Toshiba parts

-(Reuters) - Apple Inc’s (AAPL.O) latest iPhones use components made by Intel Corp (INTC.O), Micron Technology (MU.O) and Toshiba (6502.T) among others, according to a firm that cracked open iPhone XS and XS Max.
+(Reuters) - Apple Inc’s latest iPhones use components made by Intel Corp, Micron Technology and Toshiba among others, according to a firm that cracked open iPhone XS and XS Max.

-Among the first detailed teardowns of the phones since their launch on September, the study www.ifixit.com/Teardown/iPhone+XS++and+XS+Max+Teardown/113021 by repair firm iFixit did not list any parts from Samsung and, as expected, no chips from Qualcomm Inc (QCOM.O).
+Among the first detailed teardowns of the phones since their launch on September, the study www.ifixit.com/Teardown/iPhone+XS++and+XS+Max+Teardown/113021 by repair firm iFixit did not list any parts from Samsung and, as expected, no chips from Qualcomm Inc.

 Supplying parts for Apple’s iPhones is considered a coup for chipmakers and other manufacturers and Apple does not disclose which companies make the components while insisting its suppliers keep quiet.